slimtoolkit/slim/README.md

 - `--remove-env` - Remove ENV instructions for the optimized image
 - `--remove-label` - Remove LABEL instructions for the optimized image
 - `--remove-expose` - Remove EXPOSE instructions for the optimized image
+- `--exec` - A shell script snippet to run via Docker exec
+- `--exec-file` - A shell script file to run via Docker exec

 In the interactive CLI prompt mode you must specify the target image using the `--target` flag while in the traditional CLI mode you can use the `--target` flag or you can specify the target image as the last value in the command.